All I Want (Captain Hollywood Project song)

-"All I Want" is a song recorded by the German musician known under the pseudonym of Captain Hollywood Project, released in May 1993 by labels Blow Up and Intercord as the third single from his debut album, Love Is Not Sex (1993).
-The song features vocals by Petra Spiegl and was co-written by Nosie Katzmann and Tony Dawson-Harrison (a.k.a.
+"All I Want" is a song recorded by the German musician known under the pseudonym of Captain Hollywood Project, released in May 1993, by labels Blow Up and Intercord, as the third single from his debut album, Love Is Not Sex (1993).
+The song features vocals by Kim Sanders and was co-written by Nosie Katzmann and Tony Dawson-Harrison (a.k.a.
 Captain Hollywood).
 It was a hit in several countries, but achieved a minor success in comparison with the project's two previous singles, "More and More" and "Only with You".
 "All I Want" peaked at number two in Portugal and on the RPM Dance/Urban chart in Canada, and number 22 on the Eurochart Hot 100.
+The accompanying music video was directed by Walter Knofel and filmed in Austria and France.